EricMFink/CivPro/_casebook/chap2.md

 [^Deutsch1]:
   {-} The sculpture was one of several related pieces by Storrs, two of which are in the [National Gallery of Art](https://www.nga.gov/collection/art-object-page.140328.html).

-In the late 1970s,[^Deutsch2] John Storrs' estate (represented by his daughter, Monique Storrs Booz) consigned _Industrial Forms_{% marginfigure "auto-tower" "casebook/img/AutoTower.jpg" "_Auto Tower, Industrial Forms_, John Storrs (ca. 1922)" %} to the Robert Schoelkopf Gallery in New York City.
+In the late 1970s,[^Deutsch2] John Storrs' estate (represented by his daughter, Monique Storrs Booz) consigned _Industrial Forms_{% marginfigure "auto-tower" "{{ site.baseurl }}/casebook/img/AutoTower.jpg" "_Auto Tower, Industrial Forms_, John Storrs (ca. 1922)" %} to the Robert Schoelkopf Gallery in New York City.
 The Schoelkopf Gallery maintained a long-term business relationship with the Storrs estate through this period, selling several of the artist's works.

 [^Deutsch2]:
   {-} “late 1970s” appears to be a clerical error.
-[The Complaint](https://bit.ly/3MODhmA) indicates that the consignment was made in 1969.
+[The Complaint]({{ site.baseurl }}/casebook/Deutsch-complaint.pdf) indicates that the consignment was made in 1969.

 In the summer of 1977, the Schoelkopf Gallery sent a letter to Monique Storrs Booz informing her that _Industrial Forms_ had been stolen.
 Schoelkpf enclosed payment for $2,250, the amount she would have received had the sculpture been sold (list price minus gallery commission).
 Records submitted to the Smithsonian Archives of American Art for preservation by the Schoelkopf Gallery show _Industrial Forms_ labeled as "stolen."
 In 1991, Robert Schoelkopf passed away, the Schoelkopf Gallery closed, and Andrew Schoelkopf---Robert's son---assumed control of the Gallery's outstanding art interests.